 Christianson earned a Bachelor of Science degree in Electrical and Computer Engineering, a Juris Doctor degree in Law, and Master of Science degree in Biotechnology all from the University of Wisconsin–Madison.

 Rick Langer - Emeritus Member

-Rick Langer is a lawyer and partner in Michael Best & Friedrich, LLP, concentrating his practice in the areas of estate planning, estate administration, business succession planning, prenuptial agreements, and marital property.
+Rick Langer is a lawyer and Of Counsel with Michael Best & Friedrich, LLP, where he concentrated his practice in the areas of estate planning, estate administration, business succession planning, prenuptial agreements, and marital property.
 He has an extensive private law practice advising individuals and family businesses in matters of succession planning.

 Langer received his Bachelor of Science degree, magna cum laude, in Aeronautical Engineering, from the University of Illinois at Champaign/Urbana, and his law degree, cum laude, from the University of Wisconsin–Madison.
 He is a Fellow in the American College of Trust and Estate Counsel, and a member of the Real Property, Probate and Trust Law sections of the American Bar Association and Wisconsin Bar Association.
 He is a contributing author and co‑author of numerous books and articles, including Workbook for Wisconsin Estate Planners and the Marital Property Classification Handbook.
 He also has extensive teaching experience as a lecturer at the University of Wisconsin Law School and various bar organizations in estate planning topics, including Marital Property Reform.